1998 FIFA World Cup

 The 1998 FIFA World Cup was the 16th FIFA World Cup, the football world championship for men's national teams.
 The finals tournament was held in France from 10 June to 12 July 1998.
-The country was chosen as the host nation by FIFA for the second time in the history of the tournament, defeating Morocco in the bidding process.
-It was the second time that France staged the competition (the first was in 1938) and the ninth time that it was held in Europe.
-Spanning 32 days, it is the longest World Cup tournament ever held.
+The country was chosen as the host nation by FIFA for the second time in the history of the tournament (the first was in 1938), defeating Morocco in the bidding process.
+It was the ninth time that it was held in Europe.
+Spanning 32 days, it was the longest World Cup tournament ever held and with the most teams (32 teams in the competition finals) until 2026 (when the World Cup was expanded to 48 teams).

 Qualification for the finals began in March 1996 and concluded in November 1997.
 For the first time in the competition, the group stage was expanded from 24 teams to 32, with eight groups of four.
 64 matches were played in 10 stadiums in 10 host cities, with the opening match and final staged at the newly built Stade de France in the Parisian commune of Saint-Denis.

 The tournament was won by host country France, who beat defending champions Brazil 3–0 in the final.
-France won their first title, becoming the seventh nation to win a World Cup, and the sixth (after Uruguay, Italy, England, West Germany and Argentina) and as of 2022 the most recent to win the tournament on home soil.
-Croatia, Jamaica, Japan and South Africa made their first appearances in the finals.
+France won their first title, becoming the seventh nation to win a World Cup, and the sixth (after Uruguay, Italy, England, West Germany and Argentina) to win the World Cup on home soil.
+As of 2026, they are the most recent team to win the tournament on home soil.
+Croatia, Jamaica, Japan and South Africa made their first appearances in the tournament.

 Host selection

 France was awarded the 1998 World Cup on 2 July 1992 by the executive committee of FIFA during a general meeting in Zürich, Switzerland.
 They defeated Morocco by 12 votes to 7.
 Switzerland withdrew, due to being unable to meet FIFA's requirements.
 This made France the third country to host two World Cups, after Mexico and Italy in 1986 and 1990 respectively.
 France previously hosted the third edition of the World Cup in 1938.
-England, who hosted the competition in 1966 and won it, were among the original applicants, but later withdrew their application in favour of an ultimately successful bid to host UEFA Euro 1996.
+England, who hosted the competition in 1966, were among the original applicants, but later withdrew their application in favour of an ultimately successful bid to host UEFA Euro 1996.